lake-wg/edhoc/draft-ietf-lake-edhoc.md

 10 b6 f4 41 4a 2c 91 3c cd a1 96 42 e3
 ~~~~~~~~~~~~~~~~~~~~~~~

-MAC_3 is the ciphertext of the COSE_Encrypt0:
+MAC_3 is the 'ciphertext' of the COSE_Encrypt0:

 ~~~~~~~~~~~~~~~~~~~~~~~
 MAC_3 (8 bytes)